hherman1/textrain/README.md

 ### Hunter Herman & Ali Mahad

 The code is very straightforward.
-We have classes to manage image processing and globabl state as well as separate classes for falling characters, managing the characters, and generating them.
+We have classes to manage image processing and global state as well as separate classes for falling characters, managing the characters, and generating them.

 ## Character generation